Skip to main content

 • User accounts and sharing configuration

-Not in trinity.db
+Not in the database

 • Agent source code (in git)

-• Runtime secrets held by Redis (ephemeral)
+• Runtime secrets held by Redis (ephemeral — regenerate on restart)

-• Container logs (in Vector log files)
+• Container logs (in Vector's log files under the trinity-logs volume)

 • Platform images (rebuild from source)